 Artist in Focus: H.A.
 Gade

-Hari AmbadasGade (1917-2001) is recognised as one of the most gifted artists in the history of Modern Art in India (1920s-1960s).
-He, like the Indian Modern artists was an experimenter and pioneered in Abstract Expressionism.
+Hari AmbadasGade (1917-2001) is recognised as one of the most gifted artists in the history of Modern Art in India (the 1920s-1960s).
+He, like the Modern Indian artists, was an experimenter and pioneered in Abstract Expressionism.
 He believed in the unconventional and dynamic artistic style which made his art pieces stand out, etching his name in our art history forever.

 Gade was born somewhere in Amravati district, Maharashtra in the year 1917.
-As a child, he took to drawing but his greater interests lay in Mathematics and Science.
-Unlike his contemporariessuch as F. N Souza, S. H. Raza, and M. F Husain who were all alumni of Sir J J School of Art, Gade studied in a Science institution.
+As a child, he took to drawing, but his greater interests lay in Mathematics and Science.
+Unlike his contemporaries such as F. N Souza, S. H. Raza, and M. F Husain who were all alumni of Sir J J School of Art, Gade studied in a Science institution.
 He went to Nagpur University and graduated with a Bachelor of Science in 1939.
 But a deeper calling from the art world waited for him.
 The same year, he decided to enrol part-time at Nagpur School of Art during which he taught at the Spencer Training College in Jabalpur from 1944-48.
-It was during this time, he started painting landscapes and cityscapes using water colours, inspired by his life-long friend S. H. Raza and Walter Langhammer.
+It was during this time that he started painting landscapes and cityscapes using watercolours, inspired by his life-long friend S. H. Raza and Walter Langhammer.
 He finally returned to the Nagpur School of Art in 1949, completing his Diploma in Fine Arts (1949) and his Masters in Fine Arts (1950).

 In the year 1947, Gade became the secretary of the Bombay Progressive Artists’ Group.
-In fact, he brought his artist friend S. H. Raza into the group when it was in the formative stages.
-Today, Gade along with S. H. Raza, F. N. Souza, M F Husain, K H Ara and S K Bakre (sculptor) are known as the founding members of the Bombay Progressives Group which produced the Modern Art masters of India.
+He even brought his artist friend S. H. Raza into the group when it was in the formative stages.
+Today, Gade along with S. H. Raza, F. N. Souza, M F Husain, K H Ara and S K Bakre (sculptor), are known as the founding members of the Bombay Progressives Group which produced the Modern Art masters of India.

 Aligning with the Group’s ideologies, Gade rejected representing nationalist symbols and instead focussed on making abstract compositions, depicting townships and cityscapes where the colours bleed out hinting to the perfect mix of land and nature in our cities.